ben-allen/locale-extensions/README.md

 ## Agent-Driven Negotiation

-In addition to the use of Client Hints for proactive negotiation of locale extensions-related settings, we also propose a JavaScript API.
-This API allows for client-side locale extension-based content tailoring, and can be used in environments where the Client Hints architecture is not implemented.
+We propose a JavaScript API allowing for client-side locale extension-based content tailoring:

-### JavaScript API
+## JavaScript API

-The locale extensions preferred by the user should also be exposed as JavaScript APIs via `navigator.locales`, or by creating a new `navigator.localeExtensions` property.
+The locale extensions preferred by the user should be exposed as JavaScript APIs via `navigator.locales`, or by creating a new `navigator.localeExtensions` property.

 ### IDL